Woman's Wit (Cibber play)

 Woman's Wit is a 1697 comedy play by the English writer Colley Cibber.
 It premiered at the Theatre Royal, Drury Lane.
-Cibber had originally written the play for the performers of Thomas Betterton's company at Lincon's Inn Fields and he partly attributed the work's failure to the differing qualities styles of the rival Drury Lane company.
+Cibber had originally written the play for the performers of Thomas Betterton's company at Lincoln's Inn Fields and he partly attributed the work's failure to the differing qualities styles of the rival Drury Lane company.
 The original Drury Lane cast included Cibber as Longville, William Pinkethman as Major Rakish, George Powell as Jack Rakish, Thomas Doggett as Johnny, Mary Powell as Lady Manlove, Jane Rogers as Emilia, Catherine Cibber as Olivia and Mary Kent as Lettice.